 As each stage prepares us for the next, the practice of pratyahara establishes the setting for dhāraṇa, or what is commonly known as concentration.
 Once outside distractions are minimised we can begin to focus on stilling the mind, not such an easy task.

-We began practising concentration before meditation, as they easily partner up with each other.
-At this stage in Yoga you can focus on the silent repetition of a mantra, or perhaps the breath.
-Naturally we’ve already begun to develop this level of concentration with postures, breath control and withdrawal of the senses.
+We began practicing concentration before meditation, as they easily partner up with each other.
+At this stage in Yoga, you can focus on the silent repetition of a mantra, or perhaps the breath.
+Naturally, we’ve already begun to develop this level of concentration with postures, breath control, and withdrawal of the senses.